-Wawayanda mtn to Mashipacong Shelter, SOBO AT mm 859.6
+Wawayanda Mt to Mashipacong Shelter, SOBO AT mm 859.6

 5000 gain, 4820 loss

-Running from mosquitoes seems to be the new theme of each morning.
-As soon as I leave my fortress, it’s a race to get the tent packed and get moving before they wake up.
-I’m very practiced at doing almost everything inside my tent.
-We were going to be passing through a lot of low and boggy areas all morning, so I was prepared to do battle.
-I broke down to spray deet on the backs of my legs at the start.
+Running from mosquitoes seemed to be the new normal each morning.
+As soon as I left my fortress, it was a race to get the tent packed and get moving before they woke up.
+At least I was very practiced at doing almost everything inside my tent.
+I was going to be passing through a lot of low and boggy areas all morning, so I was prepared to do battle.
+I gave in down, spraying DEET on the backs of my legs at the start.
 I also wore my rain jacket to protect my upper body.

 As I came down from the hills into the valley, I was pleased to find that there was a cold air inversion.
-This effectively put the skeeters to sleep for a few hours, which was just enough time to sneak through all the mashy areas.
+This effectively put the skeeters to sleep for a few hours, which was just enough time to sneak through all the marshy areas.
 First was a farm field, followed by a huge estuary surrounding Pochuck creek.
 This was where the boardwalk started, which was the most pleasant and easy stroll for almost a mile.
-Contrary to what the shuttle driver had earlier said, it was not underwater.
+Contrary to what the shuttle driver had claimed earlier, it was not underwater.
 I did get wet feet walking through a puddle before the start, but would have gotten wet feet later anyway from having to walk through grassy fields.
 The boardwalk was one of the highlights of this whole hike, so I’m glad I didn’t miss it.
-It was such a beautiful day and beautiful views.
+It was such a beautiful day with open views.
 I felt like I was back in Florida.

 After the boardwalk, the trail went up through some hills again, which is oddly where the mossies resumed.
 Then back into another estuary and no more mosquitoes.
-Perhaps all the swamp biota like dragonflies and such were keeping them in check.
+Perhaps all the swamp animals, like dragonflies and frogs, were keeping them in check.
 I met some nice section hikers there, chatting with them for a bit.
 They were from New Jersey, so I proclaimed that it was my favorite trail state so far.
-In spite of the bugs and water, I really have enjoyed it.
-The trail has been pleasantly and surprisingly nice and diverse.
+In spite of the bugs and water, I really had enjoyed it.
+The trail was pleasantly and surprisingly nice and diverse.
 These long flat stretches were a joy and even the hilly parts were fun.
-The delis all along the way are also clutch.
+The delis along the way were also clutch.

-Speaking of which, after putting in about 12 miles, which seems to be a standard run between delis, we had come to our mid-morning stop in Unionville.
+Speaking of which, after putting in about 12 miles (which seems to be a standard run between delis), we had come to our mid-morning stop in Unionville.
 There we found a pizza deli selling by the slice, Annabelle’s Italian eatery.
-They had an amazing array of choices and I got a caprese slice and penne pasta slice.
+They had an amazing array of choices and I got a caprese and penne pasta slice.
 Let me tell you, this was perhaps the best pizza I’ve ever had, on any trail!
 The crust was so thin and crispy and the toppings delicious…just incredible!
 My hiker hunger does have the effect of making everything taste amazing, so there’s that caveat.
 Still, did this hit the spot!